Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 We wrote a hands-on review of Vivint cameras where we share the ins and outs of our experience, so we won’t go too deep into it here.
 That said, we think smart surveillance is one of Vivint’s biggest strengths, so we’d be remiss not to mention it!
 If your business isn’t located in the best area of town (or really, even if it is) you’ll want to pay close attention here.

-Ping Camera – Secure the Office or Interior
+Vivint Indoor Camera – Secure the Office or Interior

 Outdoor Camera Pro – Secure the Parking Lot and Exterior

 If you’re serious about securing the perimeter of your business, you’re going to like this 4K HDR camera.
-It boasts one of the sharpest images we’ve seen from any device, and it even has motion-activated deterrent features like LED lights and a 65 dB siren.
+It boasts one of the sharpest images we’ve seen from any device, and it even has motion-activated deterrent features like LED lights and an 85-dB siren.
 Plus, it has artificial intelligence that detects and wards off lurkers, which can be pretty helpful at night when your parking lot or business front should be empty.
 This is a huge plus for business owners.
 Think about it… why not warn a burglar before they shatter your window?
 We know those insurance deductibles can be a doozy.

 Vivint Outdoor Camera